Full Boyle

 "Full Boyle" is the seventeenth episode of the first season of the American television police sitcom series Brooklyn Nine-Nine.
 It was written by series co-creator Norm Hiscock and directed by Craig Zisk, airing on Fox in the United States on February 11, 2014.

 In the episode, Charles Boyle (Joe Lo Truglio) is experiencing "Full Boyle" symptoms which causes him to over-express his personality in his relationship with Vivian Ludley (Marilu Henner).
 Jake fears that this could cause the relationship to end.
 Meanwhile, Holt organizes a meeting for a police organization he created 25 years ago, while Rosa (Stephanie Beatriz) and Amy investigate a drug case.
 The episode was seen by an estimated 3.22 million household viewers and gained a 1.4/4 ratings share among adults aged 18–49, according to Nielsen Media Research.
 The episode received mostly positive reviews from critics, who praised Joe Lo Truglio's performance and the writing.

 Plot

-Charles Boyle (Joe Lo Truglio) has become very confident and overzealous ever since he started his relationship with Vivian Ludley (Marilu Henner), a symptom Jake Peralta (Andy Samberg) categorizes as "Full Boyle."
-Peralta is also investigating an unlicensed cab driver who steals from customers.
+Charles Boyle (Joe Lo Truglio) has become very confident and overzealous ever since he started his relationship with Vivian Ludley (Marilu Henner), a symptom Jake Peralta (Andy Samberg) categorizes as "Full Boyle" that always ends with him breaking down when a relationship ends.
+Peralta and Boyle are also investigating an unlicensed cab driver who steals from customers.

 In order to stop "Full Boyle", Peralta accompanies Boyle on a double date with Vivian and her friend Bernice (Amanda Lund).
 However, his plans are thwarted when Peralta's date shares his interests including Die Hard and the Brooklyn Nets, distracting him from helping Boyle.
-They leave the date, and Boyle is about to propose to Vivian until Peralta drops the ring in a fryer.
+They leave the date, and Boyle is about to propose to Vivian until Peralta drops the ring in a street food cart fryer.
 After catching the cab driver, Peralta finds out that Vivian has gone "Full Boyle" and sets a date between them with Boyle proposing to her.
 She accepts, and they make out in the interrogation room.